 Before understanding how blockchain and cryptocurrency twin together, let us first brief you about the precepts of cryptocurrency.

-With the advent of cryptocurrencies, it became possible to create something that is not possible to be duplicated and can be sent directly from one person to another.
+With the advent of blockchain currency, it became possible to create something that is not possible to be duplicated and can be sent directly from one person to another.
 These transactions do not require a trusted third party, organization, or computer server in the middle that serves as the source of trust.

 The supply and value of cryptocurrencies are controlled by the activities of their users and highly complex protocols which are built into governing codes.
 In particular, the activities of miners—cryptocurrency users who anchor sophisticated computing functions to record transactions and receive newly created cryptocurrency units and transaction fees—are critical to the stability and smooth functioning of cryptocurrencies.